Guetix/infinity-scroll/README.md

 # infinity-scroll
-create an infinity scroll in react using IntersectionObserver
+Create an infinity scroll in React.js using IntersectionObserver